BU-NU-CLOUD-SP18/Secure-Cloud-Automated-Deployment/README.md

 3. Run `setup.py` to install all the component automatically.

 #### System Requirement
-The current release require the system meet those requirements:
+The current release requires the system to meet the following requirements:
 * All the nodes are virtual machine running centos7
 * All the nodes are under the same subnet that can communicate with each other
 * All the nodes should include the admin machine public key for `ssh` accessing